Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 still work without recompiling.

 At the end of the overview the extensions are also shown.
 If this would be fully implemented on LUMI, the list might become very long.
-There is a way in Lmod to hide that output but unfortunately it does not work on LUMI yet due to another bug in the already old version of Lmod.
+However, as we shall see next, there is an easy way to hide those from view.

 ## Changing how the module list is displayed